IdahoLabResearch/HPCACT-2022/README.md

 The camera type used for all collection was an Amcrest 5 MP T1179EW.
 Each video was recorded at 2560 x 1920 at 20 frames per second.

-Source code is provided for anomaly detection detection and comparison against the IITB-Corridor dataset.
+Source code is provided for anomaly detection and comparison against the IITB-Corridor dataset.

 To Test the Corridor Trained OCNN model you will need to download the publicly available IITB-Corridor Dataset (instructions are here: https://rodrigues-royston.github.io/Multi-timescale_Trajectory_Prediction/).